Firstnsnd/harbor-proxy/README.md

 # How to run
 First, replace this value `var domain = "your_harbor_domain"` with your domain.

-Then you need to exec the next command in your termianl
+Then you need to exec the next command in your terminal
 ```sh
 go run main.go
 ```